wbyoung/jsi/reference.md

 You may find some of these resources to be useful companion materials while learning JavaScript.

+## Sites

+* [nodeschool.io][nodeschool]
+  Great lessons to learn Node.js.

+## Articles

+* [How browsers work][browsers]
+* [Impostor Syndrome][impostor]

+## Online Books

+* [Git Book][gitbook]
+  More than you ever wanted to know about Git.

+* [JSbooks][jsbooks]
+  Free JavaScript books.

+* [JavaScript Allongé][allonge]
+  This book begins with a different approach to teaching common concepts.
+  Overall, it is very focused on functional JavaScript.
+It does have an academic feel at times, but is also very focused on practical usage of the language.
+Depending on your learning style, it could be helpful or you may find it to be confusing.

 ## Books

 I learn best by doing rather than reading, so please note that I have only